-Rock climbing might be daunting for beginners that might not know the techniques.
+Rock climbing might be daunting for beginners who might not know the techniques.
 Beginners would often use grips that are strong, natural or easy for them to ascend the wall.

 Climbing is not only pure strength but incorporating different techniques to climb more efficiently.